BrianJomo/News-Hub/README.md

 ```

-To gain access to the newsapi just click on this link: https://newsapi.org/
+To gain access to the news API just click on this link: https://newsapi.org/

 To explore the features of this news website navigate to this link on your browser or just click on this link: https://newshub2.herokuapp.com/